 University Faculty Senate Policy 47-20, Basis for Grades, is clear that students' grades need to be based on scholastic achievement.

 However, because extra credit can be a motivator, some academic units permit faculty to offer all students in a course (not just some students) the opportunity to earn extra credit by performing a course-related task if the course response rate reaches a certain point (e.g., 70%).
 This approach ensures that extra credit points are earned based on scholastic performance, not solely because a student submitted an SRTE.
-Some faculty provide the extra credit opportunity even if the set response rate is not achieved; students do not see the response rate for the course.
+Some faculty provide the extra credit opportunity even if the set response rate is not achieved.

 Penn State's SRTEs were designed by the Faculty Senate to be voluntary.
 Students receive their grades after the course and the default SRTE offering period have ended.
 By the time students would realize their grades have been withheld, they would not have an opportunity to change their mind about completing the SRTEs.
 Grades cannot be held back indefinitely.